List of The Nightmare Before Christmas characters: Mayor of Halloween Town

-The Mayor of Halloween Town is depicted as a short, fat man who has the appearance of a giant candy corn with a cone-shaped double-sided head, wearing a tall hat, a spider necktie, and a ribbon of office that says "Mayor" on it.
-His head has two faces: one is peach-skinned, rosy-cheeked, and smiling while the other is white-skinned, pale and frowning with pointed teeth.
-Depending on the Mayor's mood, his head swivels around to display the right face.
-When not in use, the other face has closed eyes and is considered dormant.

-Despite having the office, the Mayor seemingly has little authority in the day-to-day running of the town, nor much confidence in his leadership skills, especially in planning for Halloween; trying to bother Jack on November 1, the day after Halloween, for his input.
-Despite this, the Mayor seems to enjoy his position.
-He owns a hearse-like car called the "Mayor-mobile", which is equipped with a loudspeaker for making announcements.
-The Mayor supports Jack in his quest to bring his own version of Christmas to the world, despite his secret misgivings about it.

-The Mayor of Halloween Town appears in Kingdom Hearts and Kingdom Hearts II, but his role is fairly minor.
+The Mayor of Halloween Town is depicted as a short, fat man who has the appearance of a giant candy corn with a cone-shaped double-sided head, wearing a tall hat, a black widow necktie, and a ribbon of office that says "Mayor" on it.
+His head has two faces: one face is peach-colored and has rosy cheeks, a spiral eye, a black eye and a permanent smile.
+The other face is white-colored and has a permanent frown that has pointed teeth, blue lips and pink eyes.
+Depending on his mood, his head swivels around to display the right face.
+When not in use, the other face has closed eyes.
+He seemingly has little authority in the day-to-day running of the town, nor much confidence in his leadership skills.
+Despite this, he seems to enjoy his position.
+His true role seems to be assisting Jack in governing the town and concocting plans for Halloween.
+He owns a hearse-like car called the "Mayor-mobile" that is equipped with a loudspeaker for making announcements.
+Despite the Mayor’s misgivings, he supports Jack in his quest to bring his own version of Christmas to the world.
+The Mayor of Halloween Town appears in Kingdom Hearts and Kingdom Hearts II but his role is fairly minor.
 In the first game, he helps Jack and Sora find an ingredient they need for the heart Dr. Finkelstein is making.
 In the second game, he unsuccessfully tries to stop Heartless outbreaks by yelling at them through his megaphone.
 In The Nightmare Before Christmas: Oogie's Revenge, the Mayor is seen in the opening cut scene congratulating Jack on another "horrible" Halloween.
-He is later seen in the level "Mayor's Madhouse", where Jack rescues him from a cage hanging from the roof of his house.
+He is later seen in the level "Mayor's Madhouse" where Jack rescues him from a cage hanging from the roof of his house.
 While Jack goes to Christmas Town, the Mayor frees the other holiday leaders.

-He is voiced by Glenn Shadix in the film, Oogie's Revenge and Kingdom Hearts II, and by Jeff Bennett in Kingdom Hearts.
+He is voiced by Glenn Shadix in the film, Oogie's Revenge and Kingdom Hearts II and by Jeff Bennett in Kingdom Hearts.